thienduy1295/fe-final-project/README.md

 - Page for view of customer: Introduce the company and show customers see some projects of the company.
 (Landing profile page)
 - Page for admin and staff: With an account have a role admin or staff can log in.

+> ## How to use this web
+>
+> 1. At homepage type "/login" in url's browser
+> 2. Login with admin account:
+>    - username: duy@gmail.com
+>    - password: 1
+>
+> Let's experience the website
+>
+> For the best experience, you should use 2 accounts (admin and staff) to see the magic

 ## Features

 This includes all common features of Task management.
 You can log in or create an account with email and password if you are a staff of the company